ivandotv/validar/docs/validation/missing-message.md

 ### Example

 You will notice that the difference between `missingMessage` and [test message](test-message) is that this function does not accept the `value` and `payload`.
-This is because the test is never executed (because the field on the object to be validated does not exists)
+This is because the test is never executed (because the field on the object to be validated does not exist)

 ```js
 const { validate, validation } = require('validar')